-The T10 and other 'Integration tickets' (see above for more details) are also available at the ticket machines at the tram stations, however they can also be purchased at all of the metro stations and at tobacco shops around Barcelona known as "Tabacs".
+The T-Casual and other 'Integration tickets' (see above for more details) are also available at the ticket machines at the tram stations, however they can also be purchased at all of the metro stations and at tobacco shops around Barcelona known as "Tabacs".

 If you are travelling with a child of under 4 years, you will not need to buy them a ticket.
-Children under the age of 4 can travel on the trams for free.
 It may be worth having some form of evidence with you to prove the child's date of birth, such as a photocopy of their passport.

 A Barcelona Card can be used on the Tram service.
-Once purchased, the Barcelona Card offers tourists, Free unlimited transport around Barcelona city centre Zone 1 as well as free entrance or discount into certain museums, shows or tours.
+Once purchased, the Barcelona Card offers tourists, unlimited transport around Barcelona city centre Zone 1 as well as free entrance or discount into certain museums, shows or tours.
 For further details of how much the card costs, where it is available to buy and how it works, see our Guide to the Barcelona Card.

 |Ticket validation machine on board the Tram|